mrlesmithjr/travis-ansible-testing/README.md

 can resolve these issues if the code being detected is determined to be accurate.
 Use the [following](https://github.com/willthames/ansible-lint#false-positives) as how to resolve these alerts.

+## yamllint

+We have implemented [`yamllint`](https://github.com/adrienverge/yamllint) to ensure that all `YAML` files are valid.

+> NOTE: yamllint does not only check for syntax validity, but for weirdnesses
+> like key repetition and cosmetic problems such as lines length, trailing spaces,
+> indentation, etc.

 ## License